neuroccm/neuroccm.github.io/index.md

 The lab is also engaged in cutting-edge research in machine learning, where they leverage bedside physiologic recordings to enhance acute stroke care quality.
 This work is carried out in affiliation with T-CAIREM and SHSC.

-In collaboration with Dr. Christine Hawkes, Dr. Khosravani co-founded the Neurovascular Innovations CollaborativE (NICE).
-Although the details are yet to be shared, it's anticipated that NICE will contribute significantly to their mission.
+Dr. Khosravani co-founded the Neurovascular Innovations CollaborativE (NICE), in collaboration with Dr. Christine Hawkes.
+Although the details are yet to be shared, it's anticipated that NICE will contribute significantly to a joint mission of leveling-up education in neurovascular care.

 In terms of neurocritical care, Dr. Khosravani has a particular interest in human factors, continuous EEG (cEEG).